Fairview Pointe-Claire: History

 It was announced in September 2017 that the Sears at Fairview Pointe-Claire was targeted for closure along with nine other stores all located outside of Quebec.
 The Pointe-Claire location closed in December 2017.
 The first level was repurposed for dining with the food court moving into the space on April 1, 2021.
 The second and third floors of the location were replaced a year later by Simons on May 5, 2022.
 The old food court was subdivided for Dollarama and Linen Chest.

+Hudson's Bay officially closed its doors along with all their remaining stores in June 2025.
+The Pointe-Claire store was one of six Hudson's Bay locations in the country that the company had attempted to keep open.

 Ownership

 Fairview Pointe-Claire was originally the joint property of Simpsons Limited and Cemp Investments, and managed by Fairview Shopping Centres Ltd (a subsidiary of Cemp Investments).
 The mall was built by Cadillac Development Corporation.

 In 1974, Cadillac Development Corporation and Fairview Corporation merge to form Cadillac Fairview.
 From then on, Fairview Pointe-Claire was the joint property of Cadillac Fairview and Simpsons.

 In 1984, Markborough Properties replaced Simpsons as co-owner of the mall.
 Cadillac Fairview retained its share of the mall.

 In 1997, Markborough Properties was swallowed by Cambridge Shopping Centres which merge in 2001 with Ivanhoe Corporation to form Ivanhoé Cambridge.

 In 2021, Cadillac Fairview swapped the 50% share it held in Galeries d'Anjou for Ivanhoé Cambridge's in Fairview Pointe-Claire to become the sole owner of the mall.